gaborio1/NZ-photo-v3/README.md

 ==================== ALL SIZES ====================

-body:
+homepage:
+    ✅  add search-blur class to page (all elements except navbar) ✅  collapse search dropdown content when clicking on page include footer !!!
+            include parallax !!!

+all other pages:
-    ✅  add search-blur class to all pages (all elements except navbar)
+    ✅  add search-blur class to page (all elements except navbar) ✅  collapse search dropdown content when clicking on page include footer !!!

 navbar:
     make common class for navlink and search dropdown content